 - Difficulty concentrating and finding pleasure

 The symptoms of heroin withdrawal usually start within 12 hours of the person’s last use.
-Several factors can affect the withdrawal process including how much of the drug was taken and for how long and also how the heroin was taken (snorted, injected, or smoked).
+Several factors can affect the withdrawal process including how much of the drug was taken for how long and also how the heroin was taken (snorted, injected, or smoked).
 The physical symptoms can last up to 10 days and normally peak around the second or third day.
 Psychological withdrawal symptoms last much longer and can sometimes linger for six months or longer.

 Treatment for Heroin Addiction